 I realize that making such a suggestion may be a rote habit.
 It took me a good while to stop asking people whether they had tried restarting their computer after windows modernized and I was helping out friends and relatives with computer problems.
-Horribly enough, invoking the "maybe it's your computer" pseudo-explanation may even be part of the standard responses recommended for inclusion in standard responses to technical requests recommended to help desk staff in their support binders.
+Horribly enough, invoking the "maybe it's your computer" pseudo-explanation may even be part of the standard responses to technical requests recommended to help desk staff in their support binders.
 Thankfully, I haven't heard of a situation yet where there wasn't a way to get rid of it, especially if the justification is in order to avoid alienating people and accidentally doing harm to the best defence libraries and IT departments have against software and hardware related catastrophe: people willing and comfortable with bringing forward their questions and issues to be resolved.
 (Top)

 Privilege Check (2018-03-12)

 Courtesy of a several intriguing and thought-provoking conversations over the past week or so, I wound up sitting down to think through the vexed term "privilege," and the practice of "privilege checking" as practiced in the current political climate of extreme anti-Feminist and resurgent racist policing.
 It took me awhile to sort out what was bothering me about the way "check your privilege" has been weaponized into a demand not to do any such constructive thing, but to shut the fuck up.
 The profanity is not there for emphasis, the profanity reflects exactly the tone, demeanour, and often wording of follow up demands from the people who now most frequently make the demand in high visibility, public venues.
 It has been extraordinary hearing and seeing demands to "privilege check" deployed against those of us who are dealing with systemic oppression, in other words, people who are disadvantaged as if that is somehow a special state of honour.
 If you want a great example of gaslighting, systematic erasure of a person's, most often a woman's, reality, this is it.